drinkbeer/CodingQuestion/design/TinyURL.md

 * Schema is pretty simple, not complicate SQL query, e.g. JOIN
 * The service is read-heavy.

+As there is no complicate relationship queries, NoSQL key-value store is better here, like DynamoDB, Cassandra.
+A NoSQL is easier to scale.

 ```
 id         longUrl                   shortUrl
 —          ————                      ---------